 (a) Scope of HANA Services.
 The CAISO will also offer web-based HANA services to its RC Customers as those services are described in the Business Practice Manual for RC Services.

-(b) Initial Commitment.
-RC Customers that wish to obtain HANA services from the CAISO will be required to make a three year initial commitment for these services.
+(b) Initial Commitment and Term.
+An RC Customer that elects to obtain HANA services from the CAISO will be required to make a three year initial commitment for these services, after which the RC Customer may take HANA service for additional one-year terms as provided in the Business Practice Manual for RC Services.

 (c) Notification of Election.
-An RC Customer must notify the CAISO in writing 90 calendar days prior to the start of its RC shadow operation period as to which HANA services it is electing to take.
+An RC Customer must notify the CAISO in writing 90 calendar days prior to the start of its RC shadow operation period as to which HANA services, if any, it is electing to take.

 (d) Termination of HANA Services.
 An RC Customer may terminate HANA services in accordance with the RCSA.